rricharz/Tu56/README.md

 Simulation of TU56 DECtape, version 0.1

+For the Raspberry Pi and other Linux systems

 This unfinished version is operational, but supports only offline mode.
 The connection to simh has not yet been implemented.